Race Discrimination Lawsuit: Do I Have A Case?

 Race discrimination in the workplace occurs when an employer takes adverse action against an employee, specifically because of the individual’s race, which could occur in any phase of the hiring process or area of employment.

-denying them fringe benefits employees in a same/similar position receive
+- denying them fringe benefits employees in the same/similar position receive

 Do I Have a Case?